kgwhitaker/dumbbell-accesory-box/README.md

 The rack for our dumbbells has a v-shaped top and I wanted a small box that would fit on top of it to store small items.
 Because of the v-shape on top, I could not just put a box up there, hence this project.
-Since the dumbbell rack is steel, there are cutouts in the bottom of the base
+Since the dumbbell rack is steel, there are cutouts in the bottom of the base for magnets to hold it in place.

 The box is parametric, so it can be customized for other applications where you need a box that has a v-shaped base.